dsyme/dsyme-presentations/design-notes/ces-compared.md

 on a builder object.
 They can be configured in many ways.
 See also this extensive introduction to F# computation expressions.

 Many people coming to F# are familiar with Haskell, and in particular [list comprehension syntax](https://wiki.haskell.org/List_comprehension) and [do notation](https://en.wikibooks.org/wiki/Haskell/do_notation)
-(monad syntax) in Haskell.
-In Haskell these are two separate syntactic mechanisms, both with limits in what they can express (we’ll discuss that later).
+(monad syntax).
+In Haskell these are two separate syntactic mechanisms, with limits to what they can express (discussed that later).

-In contrast, F# CEs are one syntactic mechanism that can be configured in different ways, including ways that cover the use cases of both list comprehensions and do notation, including additional things that can be expressed without "stepping outside the notation", plus other applications.
+In contrast, F# CEs are one syntactic mechanism that can be configured in different ways, including ways that cover the use cases of both list comprehensions and do notation, and in each case can express additional things without "stepping outside the notation".
+There are also other applications for F# computation expressions.

-For those coming from C#, F# CEs cover the use cases corresponding to four separate C# language features: C# enumerator methods, C# async methods, C# LINQ expressions and C# 8.0 async enumerator methods (as well as many other use cases).
-Comparing the expressivity of these is not covered in this doc.

 Below I’ll explain how to configure F# computation expressions for comprehensions (also called "monoid syntax"), and monadic syntax.
 There are some other possible configurations of F# computation expressions that are used in practice, briefly